 If you do not see your alma mater specifically listed on this website, you are correct to assume that we may not have a licensing relationship with that school, currently.
 However, we can likely obtain special permission by your college to make a chair. representing your college or university.
 We are confident in this because many schools are pleased to have us create a special college chair for their alumni on an exceptional basis, and we are very happy to do this.

 So, don’t be concerned!
-We can contact your school and negotiate permissions to make your chair with your school’s official logo and, if permitted, their official seal.
-Just call us!
+We will contact your school and negotiate permissions to make your chair with your school’s official logo and, if permitted, their official seal.

-Call us and discuss your ideal chair for your Alma Mater at 866.748.2230.
-Learn more about chairs for your college!
-We will do our best to serve both you and your college!
+Call us, discuss your ideal chair for your Alma Mater, and learn more about chairs for your college!
+We will do our best to serve well both you and your college!